-6 Incredibly Easy New Year's Eve Party Games for Adults
+10 Incredibly Easy New Year's Eve Games for Adults

 Fun games are a great way to get everyone mingling if you're hosting a New Year's Eve party.
 They're also a fun way to spend time while waiting for the countdown to midnight.
 Funny stories and questions, heated races, and hunting for elusive holiday items will keep guests on their toes.
-Here are ten New Year's Eve party games that require almost no props or preparation, and will inspire hilarious memories for the year to come.
+Here are ten New Year's Eve games that require very few props and little preparation, plus they will inspire hilarious memories for the year to come.

 Highlights of the Year

 This is a great game for reminiscing and swapping funny stories from the past year.
-The host pulls questions out of a hat -- think: when was the hardest you laughed this year, or what was the event that had the most impact on you this year?"
+The host pulls questions out of a hat – think: "When was the hardest you laughed this year?," or "What was the event that had the most impact on you this year?"
 Participants take turns answering the questions.
-You can download 15 free, printable question cards here.
+You can download 15 free, printable question cards from Alice & Lois.

 Adult Loaded Questions

 If you're not familiar with the board game Adult Loaded Questions, the idea is to test players on how well they know each other through suggestive and silly questions.
 Examples include: "What celebrity would be a great phone sex operator?," or "What would you be willing to do to get out of an expensive speeding ticket?"
 Feel free to DIY your own version with questions that pertain to the year's events – if they succeed in making your guests blush, you've accomplished the game.

 New Year's Eve-Themed Charades

 Charades makes the perfect New Year's Eve party game.
 This year, try it with a bit of update.
 Use this list of New Year's inspired words for topics to act out.
 Throw in a few that are related to popular news or events of the year for an extra chuckle.

 The Ultimate Champagne Race